 Fresh Mommy Blend

 You may know by now that I have been into essential oils for years.
-And during one of my previous pregnancies, I joined my favorite essential oil company to bring my Fresh Mommy Blend to other mommies in need.
+And during one of my previous pregnancies, I joined my favorite essential oil company to bring my Fresh Mommy Blend that I’ve been mixing up on my own and using when expecting and postpartum, to other mommies in need.

 The scent is calming, stress-relieving, and there are so many awesome health benefits.
-I will be bringing it diluted in some fractionated coconut oil for hubby to use as a massage oil.
-The warm floral scent is so comforting it will surely balance my emotions on the big day.
+I will be bringing it diluted in some fractionated coconut oil for hubby to use as a massage oil as well as to use as an all-over body moisturizer (hospitals can be so drying!).
+The warm floral scent is comforting, calming, and will surely help to balance my emotions on the big day.

 Lemon Essential Oil